HammamHraesha/Intermediate-ML-Project/README.md

 # Intermediate-ML-Project
-This repository contains the code for the final project of the Intermediate Machine Learnign Course from Opencampus
+This repository contains the code for the final project of the Intermediate Machine Learning Course from Opencampus